Columbia Valley: Washington’s Biggest Wine Region

 USA-WA-Columbia-Valley-wine-varieties

 • Red: Expect fruit-forward wines with notes of cherries, currants, cassis, and ground, dried herbs.
-The region’s best red wines include Cabernet Sauvignon, Merlot, Syrah, Petit Verdot, Grenache, Tempranillo, Cabernet Franc, as well as Bordeaux- and Rhône-style Blends.
+The region’s best red wines include Cabernet Sauvignon, Merlot, Syrah, Petit Verdot, Grenache, Tempranillo, and Cabernet Franc, as well as Bordeaux- and Rhône-style blends.

 • Rosé: Dry, crisp, and refreshing with cranberry, strawberry, melon, and herbal notes, with an easy-drinking mouthfeel.
 Producers have taken to using many different varieties, but it’s the Sangiovese-, Cabernet Franc-, and Grenache-based rosé wines that we feel really shine.